pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 We are going to add the following description:
 `Regular ticket granting access to the museum.`
 Next, we will click the :btn:Price: tab and change the "Default price" to €10.00.
-We will also select the appropriate tax rate of 19% from the "Sales tax" dropdown.
+We will also select the appropriate tax rate of 19% from the "Sales tax" drop-down menu.

 !!!
 Note
     Every tax rate you assign to a product, you have to create first.